Happy new year friends!! We officially made it through 2020 🥳

 So, What Exactly is Mindful Meditation?

-Mindful Meditation is the practice of clearing your mind and learning to observe your thoughts without judgement.
+Mindful Meditation is the practice of clearing your mind and learning to observe your thoughts without judgment.
 It’s an opportunity to relax your body and bring your awareness inward.
 We are often so busy in our everyday lives that we don’t really live in the present moment.
-Our thoughts are frequently focused on what is coming up next, what’s on our to-do list or even thoughts from the past which can lead to stress, burnout and anxiety.
-Mindfulness is a tool which helps us stop the cycle and be in the moment.
+Our thoughts are frequently focused on what is coming up next, what’s on our to-do list, or even thoughts from the past which can lead to stress, burnout, and anxiety.
+Mindfulness is a tool that helps us stop the cycle and be in the moment.
 When you focus on what is happening right here and now, it can lead to joy, acceptance, and deep inner healing.

 I know from experience that starting a mediation practice can sometimes be intimidating at first.
 If you are looking to start or get back into your practice this year, here are my top 5 tips to help you start and maintain a consistent mindful mediation practice: